Go Back

 Step-by-Step Instructions

-1. Melt butter and olive oil over medium-low heat.
-Add sliced onions and stir occasionally for 25-30 minutes until caramelized.
+1. In a large oven-safe skillet, melt 2 tablespoons of unsalted butter and 1 tablespoon of olive oil over medium-low heat.
+Add 3 sliced yellow onions and cook, stirring often for 25–30 minutes, until they are deeply golden brown and beautifully caramelized.

-4. Reduce heat to low, mix in heavy cream and half of the cheeses until melted.
+4. Reduce the heat to low, and stir in half of the shredded Gruyère and mozzarella cheeses until fully melted and creamy.
+Sprinkle the remaining cheeses on top.

 Nutrition